Generic Cover Letter Examples & Templates

 • Use a business letter format as your cover letter format.
 It is the standard and a simple way to show your professionalism.

-• Keep to one page.
-A complete application should entice the reader to bring you in and discuss your qualifications.
-There is no need for your entire career history at this point.
+• Keep it to one page.
+A complete application should entice the reader to meet with you to discuss your qualifications.
+At this point, there is no need to include your entire career history.

-• Simplify the process with a cover letter builder.
-Our Cover Letter Builder provides editable suggestions and automatically formats your letter.
+• Simplify the process with a cover letter generator.
+Our Cover Letter Generator provides editable suggestions and automatically formats your letter.

 Key Takeaways

-• A generic cover letter is a great introduction for scenarios where there are no roles available but an employer is interested in or when you want to connect with them.
+1. A generic cover letter is a great introduction for scenarios where there are no specific roles available but you can contact employers in your desired industry through networking events, talent pools, and recruitment agencies.

-• Find a person or department to address when addressing a generic cover letter.
+4. Find a person or department to address when writing a generic cover letter.
 If not possible, use “Dear Hiring Manager.”

 FAQ